Department of Justice is now the Department of Communities and Justice. Find out more >

 A common way to make a claim for recovery of goods is to send a letter of demand to the person who has your goods.
 Before you send a letter, you will need to find out their current contact details.

-It is much better to communicate with the person who has your goods, rather than start a case in court or the Tribunal straight away.
+It is much better to communicate with the person who has your goods, rather than start a case in the NSW Civil and Administrative Tribunal (NCAT) straight away.

 You will need to know the name and address of the person or business who you wish to make a claim against.